What is the Harry Potter Lexicon?

 The Harry Potter Lexicon was written and edited by the following people:

 Nick Moline (NM) is the technical consultant for the Lexicon.
 Nick has been the know-how behind setting up the podcast, the storefront, the e-books, and other recent developments with the site.
-He and Steve are currently working to bring the venerable Lexicon website up to modern standards.
+He and Steve are currently working to continually improve the new Lexicon website.
 Nick’s email is [email protected].

 Paula Hall (PH) joined the staff at the end of 2005, taking over a backlog of essays from Penny and Steve.
 Since then she edited and published many new essays in our collection.